jpmorganchase/inference-server/docs/hooks.rst

        return orjson.loads(input_data)["location"]

 Bear in mind that this a fairly naive implementation of course as it does not apply any input validation on the payload or the content type.
-Here we use a fast JSON serializer mod:`orjson` which natively serializes to and from bytes instead of string objects.
+Here we use a fast JSON serializer :mod:`orjson` which natively serializes to and from bytes instead of string objects.

 In this example, the predictions should be returned using the following JSON structure: